 In addition, we will only qualify for tax reliefs on top-ups to our spouse’s or siblings’ CPF accounts if their income does not exceed $4,000 a year or if they are handicapped.
 There is also a tax relief cap on:

 2. Recipients above 55: Current FRS, less RA savings.
+(This means that we do not get any tax benefits for CPF contributions beyond the FRS.)

 In this case, our loved ones must be either our spouse, parents, parents-in-law, grandparents, grandparents-in-law and siblings.
 If we top up our children’s CPF accounts, we will not receive any tax relief.